OSGeo/gdal/doc/source/programs/gdal_vector_export_schema.rst

 :program:`gdal vector export-schema` export the OGR_SCHEMA from a GDAL supported vector dataset.

-Starting with GDAL 3.12, :program:`gdal vector export-schema` can be used as the last step of a pipeline.
+:program:`gdal vector export-schema` can be used as the last step of a pipeline.

 The following options are available: